Differential Walk on Spheres: Introduction

 The Monte Carlo approach is also well-matched to the needs of descent-based optimization.
 Far from local minima, the gradient is merely a heuristic for the ideal descent direction---making exact gradient computation (as in traditional methods) overkill in most scenarios.
 A stochastic approach enables us to reduce the computational load in early stages of optimization by taking fewer samples, increasing sample count only as we approach a solution.
 In fact, as in differentiable rendering \citep{Gkioulekas2013:IVR,Li:2018:EdgeSampling,Zhang:2020:PSDR,nimier2020radiative,vicini2022differentiable,zhaocourse}, noisy derivatives can actually \emph{improve} optimization quality by helping to avoid local minima (\cref{sec:sgd}).
 Moreover, our derivatives do not suffer from numerical robustness issues that can plague traditional PDE solvers, such as exploding derivatives due to ill-conditioned elements on an evolving mesh.

-\paragraph{Scope} Although our approach applies in principle to many of the PDEs handled by current (forward) WoS algorithms (\eg{}, those with drift terms or variable coefficients), we choose to focus in this paper on \emph{screened Poisson equations}, which strike a good balance between generality and conceptual and expositional simplicity.
+\paragraph{Scope} Although our approach applies in principle to many of the PDEs handled by current (forward) WoS algorithms (\eg{}, with drift terms or variable coefficients), we choose to focus this paper on \emph{screened Poisson equations}, which strike a good balance between generality and conceptual and expositional simplicity.
 Such equations find widespread use in geometry processing, simulation, graphics, and scientific computing.
 For example, they can model the steady-state temperature inside a conductive solid, the isotropic distribution of light deep inside a scattering medium, or the diffusive interpolation of boundary values in an inpainted image.
 We show geometric optimization examples inspired from these settings in \cref{sec:geometric_examples}, and choose these examples to also showcase the ability of our approach to optimize complex and varied geometric representations---triangular meshes, B\'{e}zier curves, and implicit surfaces.
+We provide a video visualizing these optimization examples, and an open-source implementation of our solver, on the project website. \footnote{{\url{https://imaging.cs.cmu.edu/differential_walk_on_spheres}}}